-Determining how much time is needed to fix a bug can be tricky because a few hours may be needed to figure out the issue and only five minutes to fix it.
-Or we realize that their is an architectural problem, and it will require significant work.
+Determining how much time is needed to fix a bug can be tricky because a few dozens of hours may be needed to figure out the issue and only five minutes to fix it.
+Or we realize that there is an architectural problem, and it will require significant work.
 So, generally, if something looks like it's going to take a lot of time (more than is reasonable), we get back to you to discuss the priority level, potential workaround, etc. For feature development, there is similar uncertainty.

 Tips to get the most value:

 - Try to reproduce the problem on demo.tiki.org to detect if the source is a local configuration issue.

 - Explain the issue in a way that's easy to understand and reproduce, even for someone not familiar with your project.

 - Give us an indication of how important it is.
 It's perfectly OK to tell us "Only do if easy"

 - Document the process when you learn something new about the issue https://doc.tiki.org/

 - You are likely to forget and will need to come back to the documentation!